- Additive Manufacturing Processes

 All hydrogen fuel-cell vehicles have one thing in common: zero-emissions – apart from water vapour.
 That’s right; the only emission of a hydrogen-powered engine is the stuff we drink, we bathe in and we require for survival.
 So although we have come to the end of the road in the hydrogen cycle, we find ourselves back where we started: the environment.
 We take hydrogen from the universe, but we end up giving back in kind.

 We are committed to this model and will continue to partner with those who aspire to get hydrogen projects off the ground.
 Much work is still to be done.
 The share of green hydrogen must further increase from where it is today.
 On top of that, people must be given the opportunity to get on board.
-This is exactly the goal of BeeZero.
+This was exactly the goal of BeeZero.
 For those who share our vision, they can now live it.
 Together we can move towards sustainable mobility.